Skip Navigation

 What Are Soccer Injuries?

 Already the most popular international team sport, soccer continues to gain popularity in the United States.
-With more people playing soccer, it is not surprising that the number of soccer-related injuries is increasing — particularly as children get older and their level of play intensifies.
+With more people playing soccer, it is not surprising that the number of soccer-related injuries is increasing—particularly as children get older and their level of play intensifies.

 Sprains and strains, often around the knee and ankle, are very common in soccer.
-Player collisions — either full body or kick collisions — can cause a wide range of injuries, including cuts, bruises, and concussions.
-Overuse injuries, such as Achilles tendinitis and shin splints, frequently occur, as well.
+Player collisions—either full body or kick collisions—can cause a wide range of injuries, including cuts, bruises, and concussions.
+Overuse injuries, such as Achilles tendinitis and shin splints, frequently occur as well.

-Several strategies can help prevent soccer injuries — from careful inspection of the field to wearing proper shin guards.
+Several strategies can help prevent soccer injuries—from careful inspection of the field to wearing proper shin guards.

-Ensure a Safe Environment
+How Can I Ensure a Safe Playing Environment?

 What Are The Treatment Options For Soccer Injuries?